Razer-07/MS_Thesis/README.md

 	energy_code.py ---> To run the london input file either in PC or cluster based on your preference.

 	Bx_Excited_Energy_extraction.py ---> To extract the excited energy from all the output files. [!!!
-Read the code before use to know the output data order]
+Read the code before use to understood the output data order]

 	hfenergyextract.py ---> HF energy extraction from all the output files generated.